raspberrypilearning/pixel-pet/worksheet.md

 ## Animate your pet using a loop

 So far your pixel pet only changes once.
-To fully animate you will need to repeat switching between the pictures with a time delay over and over again.
+To animate it fully, you will need to switch repeatedly between the pictures with a time delay.

 You could write the commands out over and over again but it makes more sense to put them into a loop.